chinamike65/hugo-tuolesi/content/book6/book6en.md

 Making offerings to a collective practice center can also accumulate great blessings.
 Therefore, we need wealth to study Buddhism.

-There is a little difference between Tantra and Xianzong.
-Tantric practice is joyful cultivation, and Xianzong is penance.
+There is a little difference between Tantra and Mahayana.
+Tantric practice is joyful cultivation, and Mahayana is penance.
 Therefore, Tantric does not exclude wealth.

 The secret law talks about the five gods of wealth: white god of wealth, yellow god of wealth, red god of wealth, black god of wealth, green god of wealth, why are there so many gods of wealth?
 We cultivators need wealth, so the Buddha also talked about these Gods of Wealth and the Dharma Doors of these Gods of Wealth.

 To study Buddhism requires a solemn appearance.

-If you reach the point of transcending the world, it doesn't matter whether your appearance is dignified or not, but when you start cultivating the consummation of the world, you still need a dignified appearance.
+If you reach the point of transcending the world, it doesn't matter whether your appearance is dignified or not, but when you start cultivating the perfection of the world, you still need a dignified appearance.

-Therefore, Medicine Buddha made twelve vows, one of which is "to look like a dignified being with me", which is to hope that the appearance of all living beings will become as solemn as Buddhas and Bodhisattvas.
+Therefore, the Medicine Buddha made twelve vows, one of which is "to look like a dignified being with me", which is to hope that the appearance of all living beings will become as solemn as Buddhas and Bodhisattvas.

-When Venerable Atisha came to the Tibetan area, many great masters in the Tibetan area went to greet the Venerable.
+When Venerable Atisha came to Tibet, many great masters in Tibet went to greet him.
 Among them was a Master named Keton, who had a very solemn appearance.

 One morning, he went to a family for alms.